 - exercising to help maintain strength and flexibility and support overall health and well-being

-Anyone considering making major changes to their diet or lifestyle should talk to a doctor first.
+Anyone considering making major changes to their diet or lifestyle should seek guidance from a doctor first.

-MS affects the nervous system and can lead to a wide variety of primary and secondary symptoms and health issues.
-It is a lifelong condition that may come and go or progress steadily, depending on the type.
+MS affects the nervous system and can lead to various primary and secondary health issues.
+It is a lifelong condition that may come and go or progress steadily.

 Healthy dietary choices can benefit people with MS by boosting overall well-being and quality of life.
 Certain dietary habits may change the condition’s progression or prevent specific symptoms or complications, such as cardiovascular disease.